vue-play/vue-play/README.md

 ## Writing Scenarios

-A scenario is a Vue component or a [component shorthand](#component-shorthand).
+`scenario`, a.k.a. story in react-storybook, it's usually an example for demostrating your real component.

 ### Keeping Scenarios

-You can keep scenarios anywhere you want, by default we keep them all at `./play/index.js`, you can also use separate files for them, or even name them `*.play.js` in your component directory and load them dynamically.
+You can keep scenarios anywhere you want, for example you can keep them all at `./play/index.js`, you can also use separate files for them, or even name them `*.play.js` in your component directory and load them dynamically.

 ### Writing Scenarios